-The CAISO may designate ICPM Capacity to provide service on a prospective basis following an ICPM Significant Event, to the extent necessary to maintain compliance with Reliability Criteria and taking into account the expected duration of the ICPM Significant Event.
+The CAISO may designate CPM Capacity to provide service on a prospective basis following a CPM Significant Event, to the extent necessary to maintain compliance with Reliability Criteria and taking into account the expected duration of the CPM Significant Event.

-43.1.5 Exceptional Dispatch ICPM
+43.2.5 Exceptional Dispatch CPM

-Except as provided in Section 43.1.5.1, the CAISO shall designate as ICPM Capacity to provide service on a prospective basis the capacity of a resource that responds to an Exceptional Dispatch if the Exceptional Dispatch is issued pursuant to Section 34.9.1, subsections (6), (9) or (10) of Section 34.9.2, or Section 34.9.3, unless the Exceptional Dispatch directs the curtailment or shut down of the resource.
+Except as provided in Section 43.2.5.1, the CAISO shall designate as CPM Capacity, to provide service on a prospective basis, the capacity of a resource that responds to an Exceptional Dispatch if the Exceptional Dispatch is issued pursuant to Section 34.9.1, subsections (6), (9) or (10) of Section 34.9.2, or Section 34.9.3, unless the Exceptional Dispatch directs the curtailment or shut down of the resource.

-43.1.5.1 Limitation on Eligibility for Exceptional Dispatch ICPM Designation
+43.2.5.1 Limitation on Eligibility for Exceptional Dispatch CPM Designation

-The following capacity is not eligible to receive an Exceptional Dispatch ICPM designation under Section 43.1.5.1:
+The following capacity is not eligible to receive an Exceptional Dispatch CPM designation under this Section 43.2.5.1:

-(1) RA Capacity, RMR Capacity, and ICPM Capacity; and Capacity of a resource that is eligible to receive supplemental revenues under Section 39.10.3 during any month for which the resource has notified the CAISO under Section 39.10.3 that it chooses to receive supplemental revenues in lieu of an Exceptional Dispatch ICPM designation.
+(1) RA Capacity, RMR Capacity, and CPM Capacity; and

+(2) Capacity of a resource that is eligible to receive supplemental revenues under Section 39.10.3 during any month for which the resource has notified the CAISO under Section 39.10.3 that it chooses to receive supplemental revenues in lieu of an Exceptional Dispatch CPM designation.

-43.1.5.2 Quantity of Capacity included in an Exceptional Dispatch ICPM Designation
+43.2.5.2 Quantity of Capacity included in an Exceptional Dispatch CPM Designation

-43.1.5.2.1 Exceptional Dispatch Commitments of Non RA, Non RMR and Non ICPM Resources
+43.2.5.2.1 Exceptional Dispatch Commitments of Non RA, Non RMR and Non CPM Resources

-If a resource does not have any self-schedule, market-based commitment, or RA, RMR or ICPM Capacity and receives an Exceptional Dispatch ICPM designation under Section 43.1.5 following an Exceptional Dispatch eligible for an ICPM designation, the CAISO shall designate as ICPM Capacity the greater of the resource’s PMin or the amount of capacity specified by the Exceptional Dispatch.
+If a resource does not have any self-schedule, market-based commitment, or RA, RMR or CPM Capacity and receives an Exceptional Dispatch CPM designation under Section 43.2.5 following an Exceptional Dispatch eligible for an CPM designation, the CAISO shall designate as CPM Capacity the greater of the resource’s PMin or the amount of capacity specified by the Exceptional Dispatch.

-43.1.5.2.2 Exceptional Dispatch of Partial RA, Partial ICPM Unit, or Market Committed Resource
+43.2.5.2.2 Exceptional Dispatch of Partial RA, Partial CPM Unit, or Market Committed Resource

-If a resource is a Partial Resource Adequacy Resource, has an ICPM designation of less than its entire capacity, has a Self Schedule or has a market based commitment, or has already received an Exceptional Dispatch ICPM designation under Section 43.1.5, the CAISO shall designate as ICPM Capacity the amount by which the Exceptional Dispatch exceeded the greater of –
+If a resource is a Partial Resource Adequacy Resource, has an CPM designation of less than its entire capacity, has a Self Schedule or has a market based commitment, or has already received an Exceptional Dispatch CPM designation under Section 43.2.5, the CAISO shall designate as CPM Capacity the amount by which the Exceptional Dispatch exceeded the greater of –

-(1) the capacity that the resources must make available to the CAISO as the result of an RA Capacity or ICPM Capacity obligation; if any; and
+(1) the capacity that the resources must make available to the CAISO as the result of an RA Capacity or CPM Capacity obligation; if any; and

 (2) the sum of any Self-Schedule and any market-based commitment or dispatch of the resource.